DragonBlame/tpf-dragons-edition/DOCUMENTATION.md

 If you would like to make any recommendations after looking into what the add-on has to offer or to give me an advice, please use Posts feature on Nexus or use _#tpf-addons-feedback_.
 Suggestions on how to improve the documentation are also welcome on GitHub.

-I will post about updates for the add-on in _#the-addons-updates_ channel.

-If you have experienced a bug during your walkthrough, jump in [*Bugs*](DOCUMENTATION.md#bugs) section first.

 ---